nicholasohjj/tp/docs/UserGuide.md

 **Example:**
 - `delete_assignment 1 as/Assignment 1` deletes the assignment named `Assignment 1` for the first student in the list.

+#### Editing an assignment: `edit_assignment`

+Edits an assignment for a student in the student list

+**Format:**

+`edit assignment STUDENT_INDEX as/ASSIGNMENT_NAME [nas/NEW_ASSIGNMENT_NAME] [d/DATE]`

+- `STUDENT_INDEX` must be a positive integer corresponding to the student to which the assignment belongs in the displayed list.
+- `ASSIGNMENT_NAME` is the name of the assignment to be edited.
+    - The name of the assignment must be unique within the student.
+- `NEW_ASSIGNMENT_NAME` is the new name of the assignment to be changed to.
+    - The name of the assignment must be unique within the student.
+- `DATE` is the due date of the assignment.
+    - The date must be in the format `d-M-yyyy` (e.g., `27-09-2026` or `1-1-2026`).
+    - The date must be in the future (i.e., not in the past).

+**Example:**
+* `edit_assignment 1 as/Science nas/Math` changes the name of the assignment of the first student in the display student list from `Science` to `Math`.
+* `edit_assignment 1 as/Science d/12-12-2025` changes the date of the assignment named "Science" of the first student in the display student list.
+* `edit_assignment 1 as/Science nas/Math d/12-12-2025` combination of the two example above.

 #### Marking an assignment: `mark_assignment`